-regard to comparable cases.
-It should be emphasised, however, that this process of comparison does not take the form of a meticulous examination of awards made in other cases in order to fix the amount of compensation, nor should the process be allowed so to dominate the inquiry as to become a fetter upon the court is general discretion in such matters.
-Comparable cases, when available, should rather be used to afford same guidance, in general way, towards assisting the court in arriving at an award which is not substantially out of general accord with previous awards in broadly similar cases, regard being had to all the factors which are considered to be relevant in the assessment of general damages.
-At the same time it may be permissible, in an appropriate case, to test any assessment arrived at upon this basis by reference to the general pattern of previous awards in cases where the injuries and their sequelae may have been either more serious or less than those in the case under consideration".
+"...the trial court or !he court of appeal, as !he case may be may pay regard to comparable cases It should be emphasised. however that this process of comparison does not take the form of a meticulous examination of awards made 1n other cases in order to fix the amount of compensation nor should !he process be allowed so to dominate the inquiry as to become a fetter upon the court's general discretion m such matters.
+Comparable cases. when available, should rather be used to afford same guidance. in general way towards assisting the court in arriving at an award which is not substantially out of general accord With previous awards in broadly similar cases. regard being had to all the factors which are considered to be relevant in the assessment of general damages.
+At the same time, it may be permissible. in an appropriate case. to test any assessment arrived at upon this basis by reference to the general pattern of previous awards in cases where the injuries and their sequelae may have been either more serious or less than those in the case under consideration

-- [16] Having considered the authorities I was referred to by Counsel, I am of the view that the cases of Blyth and Mohlaba (supra) are comparable although in the Blyth matter the sequelae are more serious as there is a possibility that the plaintiff's arm might be amputated. - [17] It is common cause that at the time of the accident the plaintiff was 29 years old and working as a bricklayer.
-There is no dispute that as a result of the injuries the plaintiff sustained he has suffered some loss of amenities.
-He is no longer in a position to work as a bricklayer and to do sports.
-He further suffers from pain and is depressed, suffers from mild hearing loss and has severe scarring on his arm. - [18] I am of the view, taking into account the expert reports submitted and the changes in the plaintiff s lifestyle and the loss of the use of his right forearm, that general damages in the amount of R 650, 000.00 would be fair and reasonable under the circumstances. - [19] In the result, the following order is made: - 1.
-Defendant to pay the plaintiff the amount of R650, 000.005 as general damages.
+- [16] Having considered the authorities I was referred to by Counsel, I am of the view that the cases of Blyth and Mohlaba (supra) are comparable although in the Blyth matter the sequelae are more serious as there is a possibility that the plaintiff's arm might be amputated. - [17] It is common cause that at the time of the accident the plaintiff was 29 years old and working as a bricklayer There is no dispute that as a result of the injuries the plaintiff sustained he has suffered some loss of amenities Hels no longer m a position to work as a bricklayer and to do sports.
+He further suffers from pain and is depressed, suffers from mild hearing loss and has severe scarring on his arm. - [18] I am of the view, taking into account the expert reports submitted and the changes in the plaintiffs lifestyle and the loss of the use of his right forearm, that general damages in the amount of R 650,000.00 would be fair and reasonable under the circumstances.